c-blake/bu/doc/tim.md

 While not invalid, **practical difficulty** remains.
 You cannot always control what other people find "interesting".
 It's also not rare that "interesting" deltas can be composed of improvement with many smaller stages which then still need a solution.
-Truly cold-cache times often have far bigger deltas than some proposed range, leading to multiple runs to compare hot-cache results anyway.
+Truly cold-cache times often have far bigger deltas relative to hot than any proposed range.

 The scale of `noise` compared to `t0` can vary considerably.
 A popular approach is to avoid sub-second times entirely, making benchmarks **many seconds long**